You couldn't find the answer here?

 Our Monkey Locks - locking tuners / clamping mechanisms fit headstocks with hole diameters of 9.9mm to 10mm.

-You should have holes with 8.5mm If you own one, you can simply drill it out with a countersink (10mm).
-If you are unsure, any guitar builder will of course do this for you.
+If you have 8.5mm holes, you can simply drill them out with a countersink (10mm).
+If you are unsure, any guitar builder will do this for you.

-It would be best if you take a look at our technical drawing before you buy our machine heads.
+It is best to take a look at our technical drawing here before you buy our mechanics.

 How do I know if the locking tuners / clamping mechanisms also fit my guitar?